Is this chart looking familiar?? The sine-curve is back to illustrate yet another point.

 Let us relish, foster, and cultivate the gifts and talents we have been given.

 So what are some answers to this dilemma?
 There is nothing good about the label “vain”…nothing to be proud about there.
 I have been deep in thought over this stuff for the past few days.
 Here is what I have heard.

 1. Keep your inner thought life clean by washing it with the Word of God.
 Daily.

 2. Identify the things that cause your mind to wander.
 Those things that make you feel “up” when you’re on top of things, or ahead of people, then swing you back “down” when you feel behind or not up to some arbitrary standard.
 One example for me is that I tend to avoid reading the comments sections where people post their WOD results.
 For some people, it is a healthy gauge.
 For me, I have made it far too central to my self-worth.

 3. Stop.
 Comparing.
 OR, make sure you ALWAYS consider how things could be worse, with deep gratitude.
 Besides, if someone else lived your exact life, your exact environment, they would do it the same.
 Your journey is tailor-made for YOU.

-4. Your affirmation of yourself will never fulfill you, nor will the affirmations of others…because of the fear of getting behind.
+4. Your affirmation of yourself will never fulfill you, nor will the affirmations of others…because of the back end: fear of getting behind.
 You must find fulfillment in the utter grace God has given you, that your lot is secure with Him.

 I will close with one of my all-time favorite quotations from Michael Scott.
 “Do I need to be liked?
 Absolutely not.
 I like to be liked.
 I enjoy being liked.
 I have to be liked.
 But it’s not like this, compulsive, need, to be liked.
 Like my need to be praised.”